 Memorable Manitobans: Charles Clifton Chataway (1869-1920)

-He died on 16 October 1920, in Winnipeg, and is commemorated by Chataway Boulevard.
+He died accidentally at Winnipeg on 16 October 1920 and was buried in the St. John's Cathedral Cemetery.
+He is commemorated by Chataway Boulevard.

 Birth, marriage, and death registrations, Manitoba Vital Statistics.

 The Story of Manitoba by F. H. Schofield, Winnipeg: The S. J. Clarke Publishing Company, 1913.